José Martí MAST 6-12 Academy: Academics

 As the MAST (Mathematics and Science Technology) name implies, the school centers its focus around mathematics and science classes, or STEM classes.
 Martí MAST integrates and combines its middle and high schools into one building.
 The high school has three academies for its students to choose from: the Life Science Academy, the Physical Science Academy, and Mathematics/Computer Science.
 The school connects with its students through social media outlets such as Twitter, Edmodo, and teachers' personal websites.

 The school collaborates with several organizations, universities, and partners, such as Florida International University, Zoo Miami, and the LARC Technical Institute.
 As a "No Excuses University" school, visiting Florida International University as part of a joint FIU and McDonald's initiative.

-School grades

-Martí Middle

 Since the 2001–02 school year, José Martí Middle was consistent in scoring a "C" grade, achieving the grade 8 out of 12 years.
 It became a "B" school under Lorenzo Ladaga's administration in the 2002–03 school year.
 It became an "A" school in 2005–06 under Principal Jose Bueno.
+Since transitioning into MAST Academy, the school has never ever achieved a school grade lower than an "A".